-This topic contains 10 replies, has 3 voices, and was last updated by Anonymous .
+- This topic has 10 replies, 3 voices, and was last updated by .

 I’m also 11 weeks pregnant with my 2nd baby.
 I also get sharp pains and some mild cramping.
 Most likely, it’s the round ligaments stretching to acccomodate a growing uterus.
 You’ll probably feel this throughout your pregnancy at times.
 So don’t panic.
 If, however, you begin bleeding contact a doctor right away.
 No advice is a substitute from seeing a real doctor, you should see one soon anyway.